dcos/examples/1.8/cadvisor-influxdb-grafana/README.md

 ### cAdvisor installation:

 Log into DC/OS, go to Universe, and select the `cadvisor` package from Universe.
-Optionally, click on "Advanced Installation" and modify the following parameters according to your needs:
+Click "Install" or, optionally, click on "Advanced Installation" and modify the following parameters according to your needs:

 - Instances: this controls the amount of cAdvisor instances in your cluster.
 There should be one and just one instance of cAdvisor in each node of your cluster.
 The package is prepared to install a single instance per node, and is initially set to launch a maximum of 256 instances.
 This means that the deployment will deploy as many instances as nodes are there in your cluster, and then stay "Waiting" in case the number of nodes in the cluster is increased so that new instances are spawn.
 If you would like to keep the application in a "Running" state instead, you can just adjust this parameter to exactly the number of nodes in your cluster.
 If you add nodes to your cluster at a later time, you can simply increase the number of instances when cAdvisor is running in Marathon.